How to use Index Cards to Organize

 In this article we'll talk about all the different ways to organize your information, and how you are not alone in the growing movement to go more 'analog'.
 Sidenote: this is what makes NoteDex the best hybrid app - since you can use your digital stylus to make virtual index cards just like the real thing.
 No card file box or metal card file needed ;-)

 At NoteDex we are the biggest fans of Index Cards.
 A few years ago we created the #1 Index Card app on Windows and NoteDex is the next generation cross platform version of the app.
-A lot of new apps are released almost weekly, and like NoteDex allow you to capture notes, thoughts, and so on, but only NoteDex allows you to use Index Cards to organize your ideas and projects - and more!
+A lot of new apps are released almost weekly, and like NoteDex allow you to capture notes, thoughts, and so on, but only NoteDex allows you to use Index Cards to organize your ideas and projects and more - in the only true to life app which can hold 3" x 5" digital cards in a virtual index card box!

 We love to see such innovation but many apps miss out on of the key value propositions of Index Cards - as small short form notecard canvases to capture your creativity and store in your memory.